Henry Savery: Early life in England

-Henry Savery was born in Somerset, England into the family of a well to do banker.
+Henry Savery was born in Somerset, England into the family of a wealthy banker.
 Little else is known of his early years.
 He married Eliza Elliott Oliver, daughter of a London business man, and their only son was born in 1816.
-His attempts to earn a living were unsuccessful, a sugar-refining business being declared bankrupt in 1819 and proprietorship of the newspaper The Bristol Observer lasting only a little over two years.
-His return to sugar refining ended in catastrophe.

-Probably because he could not admit having overextended the firm's commitments to his partner, he began trading in forged bills of credit which eventually amounted to over £30,000.
+Savery ran a sugar-refining business which was declared bankrupt in 1819, and had proprietorship of the newspaper The Bristol Observer for a little over two years, after which he returned to sugar refining.
+Having overextended the firm's commitments to his partner, he began trading in forged bills of credit which eventually amounted to over £30,000.
 His partner called the authorities when he absconded with £1500.
-He was arrested on 9 December, having jumped from the boat that was to take him to America.
+He was arrested on 9 December, having jumped from a boat that was to take him to America.
 While in prison his behaviour was so erratic that his trial had to be postponed.
-On 2 April 1825 he pleaded guilty and was sentenced to hang on the 22nd of the same month.
+On 2 April 1825, he pleaded guilty and was sentenced to hang on the 22nd of the same month.
 Through influential friends this was commuted to transportation, only a day before his execution was due.
 Sometime in August he departed England for the last time on the ship Medway with 171 other convicts.